- It’s common for babies to outgrow their baby bathtubs. Transitioning to a larger bathtub or shower is necessary.

-Your baby has grown a lot, and now he is probably too big for the sink or his baby tub.
-Plus, he is splashing everywhere!
+Your baby has grown a lot and now they are probably too big for the sink or their baby tub.
+Plus, they are splashing everywhere!
 If you’re wondering what you should do, here are a few options.

 If you have a bathtub:

 - You can choose to get a bigger, portable tub for your baby and place it in the bathtub.
 To prevent slips, first, place a rubber mat on the bottom of the bathtub and then place your child’s tub in.